homothetyhk/HollowKnight.BenchwarpMod/README.md

 Serena and 5FiftySix6 - developed the Warp method, as part of this mod The Embraced One - originally created the menu assets, as part of DebugMod

+##  License

 Benchwarp is licensed under LGPL.
 Source code and license can be found at https://github.com/homothetyhk/HollowKnight.BenchwarpMod/

+## Installation

+Benchwarp can be installed by any of the various modding installers (Scarab, Lumafly, etc) made by the Hollow Knight modding community.